Design & Technology

-Students in years 10 & 11, attend 5 lessons per fortnight over the two years, studying the EdExcel Design & Technology course.
+Students in years 10 & 11, attend 5 lessons per fortnight over the two years, studying the Pearson EdExcel Design & Technology course.
 This course was chosen because it enables students to understand and apply iterative design processes through which they explore, create and evaluate a range of outcomes.
-Students use their creativity and imagination to design and make prototypes that cover the material areas including Polymers, Timbers, Metals, Papers & boards, Fibres & textiles & Systems.
+Students use their creativity and imagination to design and make prototypes that cover the material areas including Polymers, Timbers, Metals, Papers & boards, Fibres & textiles and Systems.
 Students are also expected to apply their knowledge from other subjects, including mathematics, science, art and design, computing, business and the humanities to solve real and relevant problems, considering their own and others’ needs, wants and values.

 What will you learn about?